ameijin/quicketl/docs/user-guide/backends/duckdb.md

 # DuckDB

-DuckDB is the default backend in ETLX.
+DuckDB is the default backend in QuickETL.
 It's a fast, embedded analytical database that requires no setup.

 ## Overview